bmkramer/101innovations-survey-data/CONTRIBUTING.md

 # Real-life Open Science workflows: use and interoperability of research tools - How can I contribute?

-Thank you for your interest in contributing to our Mozfest2016 session! :tada:!
+Thank you for your interest in contributing to our Mozfest2016 session 'Real-life Open Science workflows'! :tada:!

+## What will we be doing?
 We will look at how Open Science practices can be combined into a full Open Science workflow.
 We also want to come up with concrete ideas to improve the use and interoperability of Open Science tools.

 This documents is a set of guidelines for contributing to this Mozfest2016 session on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.